AlexanderBevacqua/20.440_PSet4/README.md

-The repository contains code to interpret part of the eRNA Expression Module of the Human enhancer RNA Atlas (HeRA) available at (https://hanlab.tamhsc.edu/HeRA/) Our team wrote the code ourselves in the Jupyter notebook to create a figure of ENSR00000205340 eRNA expression level across several different human tissues.
+The repository contains code to interpret part of the eRNA Expression Module of the Human enhancer RNA Atlas (HeRA) available at (https://hanlab.tamhsc.edu/HeRA/) Our team wrote the code ourselves in the Jupyter notebook to create a figure of ENSR00000205340 eRNA expression level across several different human tissues (Breast, Liver, Nerve, Ovary, and Uterus).

 <h2>Data</h2>